devendranaga/linux-systems-programming-with-c/appd_gcc_compilation_flags.md

 3. the option `-mtune=` is used to specify the target CPU architecture.
 In some cases, it is simply used as `-mtune=native`.

-4. `On` is an optimisation flag that is useful in the code optimisation at the compilation stage. it goes with 1, 2, 3 or s. where each number specify the optimisation level. if given s, it means that the compiler can choose what optimisation can be applied.
+4. `-On` is an optimisation flag that is useful in the code optimisation at the compilation stage. it goes with 1, 2, 3 or s. where each number specify the optimisation level. if given s, it means that the compiler can choose what optimisation can be applied.
 This is better than programmer choosing what optimisation better for the program.
 Sometimes, the optimisation level higher does not mean the generated code be high performance.
 So leaving this option to the compiler is better.

-At each optimisation levels, gcc try to become more smarter. for example, if the loops are present in the program, gcc figures if the value of the final count in a `for` loop can be predicted.
+At each optimisation levels, gcc tries to optimize the program for more efficiency. for example, if the loops are present in the program, gcc figures if the value of the final count in a `for` loop can be predicted.
 Such as the following.

 ```c